Soil health, plant health for human health. It’s right there on our logo and at the core of everything we do.

 - And the list goes on …

 Doesn’t paint a good picture for the environment, does it?
-One also has to question the effects of industrial agriculture on human health.
+One also has to question the effects of industrial agriculture and harmful substances in farming on human health.

 Nutrition is the foundation of a healthy body